CUBRID/cubrid-backup-api/README.md

   * libcubridbackupapi.so
 ## Structures
 ### CUBRID_BACKUP_INFO
-* A struct that can set required information when requesting a cubrid backup
+* A structure that can set required information when requesting a cubrid backup
-  * Target database name to backup and backup level, etc
 #### Declaration in the header file
 <pre>
 <code>